aneldev/dyna-ts-module-boilerplate/README.md

-﻿# About
+﻿# About dyna-ts-module-boilerplate

-Webpack setup for ES5/ES6 for Typescript Module.
+**Boilerplate with Webpack setup for ES6/ESNEXT for Typescript Node Libraries/Packages.**

 Debug and dev Typescript modules in